Monk Comes Down the Mountain: Plot

 Peng Qianwu's son, Peng Qizi, goes to the Apothecary for medicine for his father who sustained injuries in the fight with Zhao.
 He and Qizi share a meal with some poisoned meat which makes them hallucinate.
 In their stupor, they go to the temple residence of Zhou Xiyu in order to steal his collection box, however, they're caught by Zhou who cures them.
 He Anxia remain in an attempt to be Zhou's disciple.

 Qizi returns and informs his father about Zhou where it's revealed they were once disciples at a martial arts school run by Peng Qianqu's father.
 The aligning master of the school, Peng's father, had wanted Zhou to lead after him but Zhou had left to avoid conflict.
 Peng Qianqu later appears at the temple to confront Zhou, accusing him of stealing the Ape Strike technique.
 Zhou, in an attempts to placate Peng, hands over a book whereby he'd written down everything about the technique; having developed it alongside his partner, Boss Cha.
 However, Peng is not interested in the volumes and attacks Zhou who soundly defeats him.
 Peng returns home with severe injuries, leading Qizi to shoot Zhou multiple times from the shadows in revenge.

 He Anxia brings the dying Zhou to the Buddhist temple so Zhou can find peace of mind before he dies.
 Instead of comforting Zhou, the temple Abbott throw water in his face and tells him that life is like a ladle thrown by the gods and that these consequences are because of Karma.
 Zhou understands and states that his dying regret is that he never had a chance to see his friend again, the Abbott tells him that he can always see the person in his mind's eyes which allows Zhou to die content.

 He Anxia then seeks out Boss Cha, wishing to kill Peng Qianqu whom he believes to be the shooter, unaware Zhou was killed by his son.
 Boss Cha is a famous theatrical performer.
 Anxia tells Cha about Zhou's murder and Cha takes leave from his performance to seek out Peng.
 This angers his patron Zhao Liren who feels he has lost face over the cancelled performance.

 Zhao plots with Peng to ambush Boss Cha with Peng's men.
 Cha survives the ambush and defeats Peng and his men.
-Cha is about to kills Peng Qianqu when Peng Qizi admits to being the murderer.
+Cha is about to kill Peng Qianqu when Peng Qizi admits to being the murderer.
 Peng Qianqu then kills himself with Cha's spear and tells him that he is atoning for his son's actions.